Youth and Philanthropy Initiative: History

 In 2014, YPI celebrated over ten million dollars donated internationally to community-based, social service charities.

 YPI Canada

 YPI is currently run in 158 schools across Canada, with an estimated 26,000 students participating.
-The École des Senters, at Quebec City is the only francophone school to participated.
+The École des Sentiers at Quebec City is the only francophone school to participate.

 A total of $7,375,000 has been granted to Canadian charities through YPI.

-In the 2012-13 academic year, 4,225 Canadian charities were advocated for through YPI, and an estimated 61,000 people will directly benefit from YPI grants to charities.
+In the 2012-13 academic year, 4,225 Canadian charities were advocated for through YPI and an estimated 61,000 people will directly benefit from YPI grants to charities.
 YPI students reached an estimated 182,000 Canadians with their presentations and information on their charities.

 YPI launched in Canada in 2002.

 YPI Northern Ireland

 YPI is currently run-in schools across Northern Ireland with an estimated 2,250 students participating.

 YPI launched in Northern Ireland in 2011.

 YPI Scotland

 YPI is currently run in 255 schools in Scotland, with an estimated 34,000 students participating (academic year 2018/19).

 Nearly £4,000,000 has been granted to charities in Scotland through YPI.

 YPI launched in Scotland in 2008 with the support of The Wood Foundation.